Immersion Programs and Alternative Breaks

 These immersion and alternative break experiences are developed collaboratively by Lewis & Clark students and staff from the Center.
 Supported by a wide range of staff and faculty of the College, the immersion and alternative break experiences are led by trained students who serve as team leaders.
 Team leaders are responsible for planning logistics, training participants, managing budgets, and developing community partnerships.
 There is an executive board, supported by advisors and staff of the College, who oversee the entire alternative break program.
 Professional support is provided by staff and faculty who serve as immersion advisors and assist with training and other ongoing program requirements.
 The alternative break programs are also supported by Break Away, a national nonprofit organization dedicated to the promotion and enhancement of quality alternative break experiences.

 In these overnight trips students explore social change strategies through place-based service and learning activities.

 Prior to Fall semester, the Center partners with New Student Orientation and College Outdoors to plan Beyond Portlandia trips for incoming students.
 Within these trips, student trip leaders introduce incoming first-years to Portland through meaningful service and learning experiences around issues of environmental and economic justice.
 Visit the College Outdoors website for more information.

-Our unique ASB program utilizes a critical service-learning model built on a foundation of mutually-beneficial community-campus partnerships that interrogate social injustice and pursue positive social change.
-Last year, the ASB Spring group traveled to the Caicos islands.
-Trip leaders are chosen in fall term and trip attendees are chosen early spring term.
-Check back for applications and in the meantime, let us know if you have questions.
+Our unique Alternative Spring Break (ASB) program utilizes a critical service-learning model built on a foundation of mutually beneficial community campus partnerships.
+ASB participants interrogate social injustice and pursue positive social change.
+Trip leaders are chosen in fall term.
+Check back for applications and let us know if you have questions.